27 Apr Using Raw Scores versus Percentiles for Reviewing Your TKI Results

 Here is the key: Once you find out that you MIGHT be using a mode too much or too little, you then have to examine the key attributes of a situation to determine if you are ACTUALLY using that mode too much or too little.
 If, for example, you are facing complex and very important conflicts (to all concerned), have the time, the culture, the skills, etc., to resolve those conflicts, then if you scored high on collaborating, you would NOT be using the mode too much, since it fits or matches the requirements of your situation.

 If you ONLY looked at the percentiles of high and low, but you ignored the important aspect of whether your high or low modes are actually needed in YOUR situation, then I suppose the percentiles do not make much sense per se.
-But using the percentiles to INITIALLY focus attention and what MIGHT be too much or too little, so we can then suggest areas for improvement, I would much rather use percentiles than the raw scores to begin that conversation.
+But using the TKI percentiles to INITIALLY focus attention on which modes are possibly being used too much or too little is a good way to start exploring how to improve conflict-handling behavior in a particular situation.
+As such, I would much rather use percentiles than the raw scores to begin that conversation.
 Otherwise, the raw scores have no grounding…as compared to what?